Author: Jarod Bona

 That type of agreement has a storied—and controversial—past.
 Over a hundred years ago, the Supreme Court in a case called Dr. Miles declared that this type of vertical price fixing is per se illegal under the federal antitrust laws.
 This is a designation that is now almost exclusively limited to horizontal agreements.

-During the ensuing hundred years or so, economists and lawyers debated whether resale price maintenance (RPM) really should be a per se antitrust violation.
+During the ensuing hundred years or so, economists and lawyers debated whether resale price maintenance (RPM) should be a per se antitrust violation.
 After all, there are procompetitive reasons for certain RPM agreements and the per se label is only supposed to apply to activity that is universally anticompetitive.

 After a trail of similar issues over the years, the question again landed in the Supreme Court’s lap in a case called Leegin in 2007.
 In a highly controversial decision that led to backlash in certain states, the Supreme Court lifted the per se veil from these controversial vertical agreements and declared that, at least as far as federal antitrust law is concerned, courts should analyze resale price maintenance under the rule of reason (mostly).

 Minimum advertised pricing policies (MAP) are related to resale price maintenance: you can read our article on MAP pricing and antitrust here.
 You might also want to read Steven Cernak’s article about the four questions you should ask before worrying about the antitrust risks of new distributor restraints.
+And you can listen to a podcast with Molly Donovan and Steve Cernak about MAP Pricing here.

 Now that you are done with the extra reading, we can move on.